sarisabban/DeepPhase/README.md

 `python crystal.py setup`

-NOTE: This command will result in some perminant changes to your operating system setup to ensure the correct running of the required libraries.
+**NOTE:** This command will result in some perminant changes to your operating system setup to ensure the correct running of the required libraries.

-2. Download a list of PDB IDs from RCSB.org, make sure the all the IDs are in a single line separated by a ',' as per the RCSB standard.
+2. Download a list of PDB IDs from RCSB.org, make sure the all the IDs are in a single line separated by a comma as per the RCSB standard.

 3. Compile the dataset using the following command:

 `python crystal.py class`

+**NOTE:** Depending on the number of structures you are using to compile the dataset this may take from several hours to several days to compelete.

 ### Run Training:
 1. Perform training on the dataset using the following command:
 `python DeepClass.py`

-THIS PROJECT IS STILL A WORK IN PROGRESS...
+***THIS PROJECT IS STILL A WORK IN PROGRESS...***